QData/TextAttack/CONTRIBUTING.md

 6. Add documentation.

    Our docs are in the `docs/` folder.
-Thanks to `sphinx-automodule`, this should just be two lines.
+Thanks to `sphinx-automodule`, adding documentation for a new code file should just be two lines.
 Our docs will automatically generate from the comments you added to your code.
 If you're adding an attack recipe, add a reference in `attack_recipes.rst`.
    If you're adding a transformation, add a reference in `transformation.rst`, etc.

    You can build the docs and view the updates using `make docs`.
 If you're adding a tutorial or something where you want to update the docs multiple